Sebbe92/Sebbe92/README.md

 <h1>Hello!
 My name is Sebastian </h1>
-Thank you for visiting my githubpage
+Thank you for visiting my githubpage<br/>
 <a href="https://sebastianksportfolio.netlify.app/">Portfolio</a>
 I'm currently studying to become a full-stack developer.
 <h2>Prefered web stack</h2>